Ryan Petty

 can think themselves into other people’s places.”

-J. K. Rowling has demonstrated her capacity to do this.
+J. K. Rowling has, of course, demonstrated her capacity to help readers do this.

 Ryan Petty